 Project Activities: A wide range of activities can be undertaken as part of a PAID project.
 Previous or current funding from ADVANCE is not a prerequisite for submitting a PAID proposal.
 However, it is expected that the proposed PAID activities will be informed by social science literature, as well as the results of related ADVANCE projects and other non-ADVANCE projects (national and international).
-Potential project activities may include, but are not limited to:
+Potential project activities may include any of the projects listed below or any combination thereof.
+These examples should not limit the types of projects that are proposed under PAID.

 - Adaptation and Implementation: For institutions not currently supported through an ADVANCE Institutional Transformation award, PAID awards could provide support for directed institutional transformation efforts (at a departmental, college, institutional, state, or regional level).
-PAID adaptation and implementation projects may include original innovative components and/or adapt existing strategies to a new context that will make significant contributions to our understanding of institutional transformation.
+PAID adaptation and implementation projects may include original innovative components and/or adapt existing strategies to a new context (such as a community college or minority serving institution) that will make significant contributions to our understanding of institutional transformation.
 The proposed strategies for adaptation and implementation do not have to be drawn from previous ADVANCE projects.
-PAID proposals designed to adapt and implement strategies are expected to: provide evidence that the materials, tools and practices have been effective in other situations; explain why they are expected to be effective in the new context; and provide a plan to evaluate the results from the activities. - Dissemination: PAID dissemination projects are expected to broaden the impact of systemic approaches to enhance the participation and advancement of women in academic STEM careers, and to expand the network of institutions and individuals that are equipped with knowledge about the institutional factors underlying the underrepresentation of women in academic STEM and the strategies to overcome these institutional factors.
+PAID proposals designed to adapt and implement strategies are expected to: provide evidence that the materials, tools and practices have been effective in other situations; explain why they are expected to be effective in the new context; provide a plan to evaluate the results from the activities; and include a process for determining why particular strategies are more effective than others. - Dissemination: PAID dissemination projects are expected to broaden the impact of systemic approaches to enhance the participation and advancement of women in academic STEM careers and to expand the network of institutions and individuals that are equipped with knowledge about the institutional factors underlying the underrepresentation of women in academic STEM and the effective strategies to overcome these institutional factors.
 Innovative strategies for dissemination and diffusion are encouraged, particularly those that take advantage of existing organizational infrastructures that can sustain the proposed activities.
 Dissemination projects should identify the appropriate audiences and dissemination strategies based on the proposed project goals.
 The materials, tools, and practices to be shared must have been demonstrated to be effective in increasing the participation and advancement of women in academic STEM careers; evidence of the effectiveness of such strategies must be included in the proposal.
 PAID dissemination projects may include workshops for individuals; however, these workshop proposals must include a clear plan for sustaining the workshops after the ADVANCE project ends (see additional ADVANCE merit review criteria).
 Examples of workshops include but are not limited to: - Training on institutional transformation strategies for various appropriate audiences.
-For example, approaches to data collection; designing, executing and analyzing climate surveys; or national, international, and/or discipline-specific leadership development. - Skill development for STEM faculty, departmental chairs, and other academic leaders.
-For example, these could focus on career stages and transitions, such as advancing from postdoctoral appointments to tenure-track positions, from associate to full professor, from senior faculty to academic leadership including global leadership roles. - PAID-Research: PAID-Research awards support scientific research on gender in the academic STEM workforce.
-PAID-Research projects must be grounded in theory and must advance our scientific understanding.
-PAID-Research proposals must be rigorous studies.
+For example, approaches to data collection; designing, executing and analyzing climate surveys; or national, international, and/or disciplinespecific leadership development. - Skill development for STEM faculty, departmental chairs, and other academic leaders.
+For example, these could focus on career stages and transitions, such as advancing from post-doctoral appointments to tenure-track positions, from associate to full professor, from senior faculty to academic leadership including global leadership roles. - PAID-Research: PAID-Research awards support investigator-initiated scientific research on gender in the academic STEM workforce.
+These projects must be grounded in theory and must advance our scientific understanding of women in academia.
+Thus, PAID-Research proposals must be rigorous social science studies.
 PAID-Research proposals may be jointly reviewed as appropriate with other NSF research programs such as: the Innovation and Organizational Sciences (IOS) program